How to Design a Political Logo: A Practical, Campaign-Ready Guide

 Build a logo system (not just a single file)

-Finally, many logos fail because they weren’t tested in context.
-A logo designed on a white background can collapse against real campaign imagery.
-Always review it next to photos, in grayscale, and at multiple sizes so you know it performs across the full campaign workflow.
+Many logos fail because they weren't tested in real settings.
+Designed on white, a logo can collapse against real photos.
+Test it next to images, in grayscale, and at all sizes.

 • Overly complex icons that lose meaning at small sizes